-You could click around Setup for a few hours.
-You could ask the client a bunch of questions (and get a bunch of “I think maybe someone set that up a few years ago?” answers).
-Or, you could do what I’ve been doing lately: fire up a Jupyter notebook and let the org tell you its own story.
+You can click through Setup for an afternoon.
+You can ask the client and get “I think maybe someone set that up a few years ago?”
+Or you can point a Jupyter notebook at the org and read the answers off the metadata tables.

 The tooling is straightforward.
 I use simple_salesforce as a Python client for the Salesforce REST API, pandas for wrangling data into DataFrames, and matplotlib (with seaborn for aesthetics because I have some self-respect) for visualization.